-- (a)(1) There is created the Arkansas Freedom of Information Task Force for the purpose of reviewing, evaluating, and approving proposed amendments to the Freedom of Information Act of 1967, § 25-19-101 et sea. - (2) No later than the first day of November in each even-numbered year preceding a regular legislative session, the task force shall: - (A) Complete a study of proposed exemptions from or additions to the Freedom of Information Act of 1967, § 25-19-101 et seg.; and
+- (a)(1) There is created the Arkansas Freedom of Information Task Force for the purpose of reviewing, evaluating, and approving proposed amendments to this chapter. - (2) No later than the first day of November in each even-numbered year preceding a regular legislative session, the task force shall: - (A) Complete a study of proposed exemptions from or additions to this chapter; and - (B) Report to the General Assembly its recommendations concerning proposed exemptions from or additions to this chapter. - (b)(1) The task force shall consist of nine (9) members as follows: - (A) One (1) member appointed by the Governor:

-- (B) Report to the General Assembly its recommendations concerning proposed exemptions from or additions to the Freedom of Information Act of 1967, § 25-19-101 et seg. - (b)(1) The task force shall consist of nine (9) members as follows: - (A) One (1) member appointed by the Governor; - (B) One (1) member appointed by the President Pro Tempore of the Senate: - (C) One (1) member appointed by the Speaker of the House of Representatives; - (D) One (1) member appointed by the Arkansas Press Association, Inc.: - (E) One (1) member appointed by the Arkansas Freedom of Information Coalition: - (F) One (1) member appointed by the Arkansas Pro Chapter of the Society of Professional Journalists; - (G) One (1) member appointed by the Arkansas Broadcasters Association; - (H) One (1) member appointed by the Association of Arkansas Counties; and - (I) One (1) member appointed by the Arkansas Municipal League. - (2)(A) Each member of the task force shall serve a term of four (4) years. - (B) A member of the task force shall not serve more than two (2) terms. - (3) A vacancy on the task force shall be filled in the manner of the original appointment. - (4) The task force shall elect from its membership: - (A) A chair; and - (B) Other officers deemed necessary by the task force. - (c)(1) Five (5) members of the task force shall constitute a quorum for the purpose of transacting business. - (2) A majority vote of the total membership of the task force is required for any action of the task force. - (d) The members of the task force shall meet at their own expense and shall not be entitled to reimbursement for mileage or per diem. - (e)(1) The initial members of the task force shall be appointed within thirty (30) days of August 1, 2017. - (2)(A) The President Pro Tempore of the Senate shall call the first meeting of the task force, which shall occur within sixty (60) days of August 1, 2017. - (B) The task force shall begin its review under subdivision (a) (2) of this section within thirty (30) days of the call of the first meeting.
+- (B) One (1) member appointed by the President Pro Tempore of the Senate: - (C) One (1) member appointed by the Speaker of the House of Representatives: - (D) One (1) member appointed by the Arkansas Press Association; - (E) One (1) member appointed by the Arkansas Freedom of Information Coalition: - (F) One (1) member appointed by the Arkansas Pro Chapter of the Society of Professional Journalists: - (G) One (1) member appointed by the Arkansas Broadcasters Association: - (H) One (1) member appointed by the Association of Arkansas Counties: and - (I) One (1) member appointed by the Arkansas Municipal League. - (2)(A) Each member of the task force shall serve a term of four (4) vears. - (B) A member of the task force shall not serve more than two - (2) terms. - (3) A vacancy on the task force shall be filled in the manner of the original appointment. - (4) The task force shall elect from its membership: - (A) A chair: and - (B) Other officers deemed necessary by the task force. - (c)(1) Five (5) members of the task force shall constitute a quorum for the purpose of transacting business. - (2) A majority vote of the total membership of the task force is required for any action of the task force. - (d) The members of the task force shall meet at their own expense and shall not be entitled to reimbursement for mileage or per diem. - (e)(1) The initial members of the task force shall be appointed within thirty (30) days of August 1, 2017. - (2)(A) The President Pro Tempore of the Senate shall call the first meeting of the task force, which shall occur within sixty (60) days of August 1, 2017. - (B) The task force shall begin its review under subdivision (a) - (2) of this section within thirty (30) days of the call of the first meetina.